Mountain Meadows Massacre: Investigations and prosecutions

-Criticism and analysis of the massacre
+Criticism and analysis

-Media coverage about the event
+Media coverage

-Initial published reports of the incident date back at least to October 1857 in the Los Angeles Star.
-A notable report on the incident was made in 1859 by Carleton, who had been tasked by the U.S. Army to investigate the incident and bury the still exposed corpses at Mountain Meadows.
+Published reports of the incident date back at least to October 1857 in the Los Angeles Star.
+A notable report on the incident was made in 1859 by Carleton, who had been sent by the US Army to investigate the incident and bury the corpses at Mountain Meadows.
 The first period of intense nationwide publicity about the massacre began around 1872 after investigators obtained Klingensmith's confession.
 In 1868 C. V. Waite published "An Authentic History Of Brigham Young" which described the events.
 In 1872, Mark Twain commented on the massacre through the lens of contemporary American public opinion in an appendix to his semi-autobiographical travel book Roughing It.
 In 1873, the massacre was given a full chapter in T. B. H. Stenhouse's Mormon history The Rocky Mountain Saints.
-The massacre itself also received international attention, with various international and national newspapers also covering John D. Lee's 1874 and 1877 trials as well as his execution in 1877.
+The massacre also received international attention, with various international and national newspapers also covering John D. Lee's 1874 and 1877 trials as well as his execution in 1877.

-The massacre has been treated extensively by several historical works, beginning with Lee's own Confession in 1877, expressing his opinion that George A. Smith was sent to southern Utah by Brigham Young to direct the massacre.
+The massacre has been treated extensively by several historical works, beginning with Lee's Confession in 1877, expressing his opinion that George A. Smith was sent to southern Utah by Brigham Young to direct the massacre.
 In 1910, the massacre was the subject of a short book by Josiah F. Gibbs, who also attributed responsibility for the massacre to Young and Smith.
 The first detailed and comprehensive work using modern historical methods was The Mountain Meadows Massacre in 1950 by Juanita Brooks, a Mormon scholar who lived near the area in southern Utah.
-Brooks found no evidence of direct involvement by Brigham Young, but charged him with obstructing the investigation and provoking the attack through his rhetoric.
+Brooks found no evidence of direct involvement by Brigham Young but charged him with obstructing the investigation and provoking the attack through his rhetoric.

-Initially, the LDS Church denied any involvement by Mormons, and was relatively silent on the issue.
+The LDS Church denied any involvement by Mormons, and into the 21st century was relatively silent on the issue.
 In 1872, it excommunicated some of the participants for their role in the massacre.
-Since then, the LDS Church has condemned the massacre and acknowledged involvement by local Mormon leaders.
-In September 2007, the LDS Church published an article marking 150 years since the tragedy occurred, containing its first official apology about the massacre.
+Even after irrefutable evidence surfaced in 1999, the LDS Church did not officially recognize its members' responsibility for the attack through at least 2002.
+In September 2007, 150 years after the tragedy, the LDS Church published its first official statement of regret on the topic, and told the Associated Press via a church spokesperson that the statement should not be seen as an apology.

+In modern times, the murders have been called an act of domestic terrorism in many works of literature, and is considered the largest act of domestic terrorism in United States history prior to the 1995 Oklahoma City bombing.
+Other descriptors include "the darkest deed of the nineteenth century" and "a crime that has no parallel in American history for atrocity".
+LDS historian Richard Turley called it "the worst event in Latter-day Saint history", and historian of the American West Will Bagley stated it was "the most brutal act of religious terrorism in America history" before the 2001 September 11 attacks.